-PCB Via Current-Carrying Capacity: How Hot is Too Hot?
+PCB Via Current-Carrying Capacity: Is My PCB Too Hot?

-One common question from designers, particularly new designers that are learning about industry standards, is current-carrying capacity of conductors in a PCB.
+What does PCBA too hot mean?
+It's a common question from designers, particularly new designers that are learning about industry standards, and refers to the via current-carrying capacity of conductors in a PCB.
 Trace and via current-carrying capacity are legitimate design points to focus on when designing a new board that will carry high current.
 The goal is to keep conductor temperatures below some appropriate limit, which then helps keep components on the board cool.

 What is the Via Current-Carrying Capacity?

 Your traces have specified via current-carrying capacity, which can be determined using the copper weight and desired temperature rise using the IPC 2152 nomograph.
 The goal in sizing traces to ensure your board and components remain within a safe operating temperature.
 The rules for sizing traces are often applied to sizing vias, yet there may be some reservations by designers regarding a safe via temperature limit.
 I’ve even seen some novice designers worry about a via melting during operation should the temperature rise too high.
 While your vias won’t get the PCB too hot, it is important to compare the temperature of your vias with the traces and planes to which they are connected.

 One might have some intuition that the via, being connected at each end to a hot trace with high current, will have a temperature at least as high as the trace connected to it.
 This seems to make sense; the connected traces and any nearby planes can get quite hot at high current (low copper weight at ~5-10 A), so wouldn’t heat accumulate in the via?
 In addition, one might naturally conclude that traces on a surface layer would run cooler than traces in an interior layer; so wouldn’t this cause the via to reach a higher temperature as it passes through the interior of a board?
 These questions surround important points related to via reliability, particularly for microvias.